uchicago-cs/cmsc35200/website/syllabus.rst

 The final grade will be divided as follows:

-* 25% programming assignments (broken down into 10%, 15%)
+* 30% for the four programming assignments

-* 35% participation in discussions, broken down into:

-  * 15%: In-class participation
-  * 10%: Piazza participation
-  * 10%: Participation in *The Observers*

-  See below for a detailed rubric for each of these components.

-* 20% project
+* 40% project

 * 20% final paper

+* 10% class participation

 There will be no midterms or final exam.